 This guide was written prior to Russia's 2022 invasion of Ukraine and is therefore not reflective of the current situation.
 Travel to Russia is currently not advisable due to the area's volatile political situation.

-Regarding school-aged children, there are public, private and international school options.
+There are public, private and international school options for children of school-going age in Moscow.
 Most expats choose to send their children to international schools.
-Expat parents often find that the teaching language and the method of instruction in public and private schools are not ideal for foreign children.
+Expat parents often find that the teaching language and the method of instruction in public and private schools are not ideal for non-Russian children.

-Generally, there are three stages of schooling: primary school with grades one to four; basic secondary school from grades five through nine; and upper secondary school which goes up to grade 12.
+Generally, there are three stages of schooling: primary school with Grades 1 to 4; basic secondary school from Grades 5 through 9; and upper secondary school which goes up to Grade 12.